Sesath-WMP/MADD-Asignment-2-Part-A/README.md

  ├── Tests/
  └── README.md

-📦 Installation & Running

-Clone the repository

-Open LocalEventFinder.xcodeproj

-Run on iOS Simulator (iOS 17 recommended)

-Works on:

-iPhone

-iPad

 📝 AI Assistance

-Some boilerplate sections (UI scaffolding, SwiftUI templates, and documentation outlines) were generated with AI assistance (ChatGPT, Windsurf AI).
-All logic and structure were independently validated and modified.
+AI tools (ChatGPT & Windsurf) were used for code scaffolding, UI ideas, and documentation support.
+All logic and architecture were customized, validated, and refined manually.